joey711/phyloseq-demo/phyloseq-demo.md

 ##  Multiple Testing
 In this example we will perform testing on fractional abundances to remove effect of differences in total sequencing across samples for same taxa.
 For the sake of time, let's subset our testing to the first 200 most abundant OTUs, and transform these counts to their relative abundance in their source sample (note that this introduce bias in real-life scenarios).
+In practice, these OTU abundances need to be preprocessed prior to testing, and many good methods in microarray analysis and differential expression sequencing could probably apply to this data (but are not directly implemented/supported in phyloseq, yet).
+Otherwise, beware that the old motto "garbage-in, garbage-out" can definitely apply to your data if you are not careful.

 ```r